kritcs18-zz/compiler-platform-for-sqlinjection-prevention-code-analysis/README.md

-# Compiler platform for SQL injection prevention code analysis based on .NET Compiler Platform (aka "Roslyn") and Machine learning
+# Compiler platform for SQL injection prevention code analysis based on .NET Compiler Platform (aka "Roslyn") and machine learning
 The framework of SQL injection prevention using compiler platform based on Roslyn and Machine Learning

 The framework of SQL injection prevention using compiler platform and Machine Learning is proposed.